YowSiaoKang/tp/docs/DeveloperGuide.md

 Use Case ends.

-**UC12: Remove all availabilities before a certain date**
+**UC12: Remove all availabilities before today**

 **Actor**: Coordinator (Bob)

 **Precondition**: User has launched the application and is on the main screen.

 **Main Success Scenario**:
-1. User requests to clear all availabilities before a date.
+1. User requests to clear all availabilities before today.
-2. The system displays a success message and updates all the persons and assignments.
+2. The system displays a success message and updates all the persons and assignments accordingly.

 Use Case ends.

-**Extensions**:

-- 1a.
-User enters an invalid availability.
-    - 1a1.
-Match shows an error message.
-    - Use case ends.
-- 1b.
-User enters an availability with no volunteers having any availabilities before that.
-  - 1b1.
-Match shows an error message.
-  - Use case ends.

 **UC13: Copy all emails of the current volunteer list**